piepdx/pie-cookbook/notes/context/context-definitions.md

 Although PIE has "incubator" in its name, that's a misnomer.
 We simply couldn't come up with a phrase that worked for PAELLA.

 ## Accelerator
+An accelerator is a semi-protective environment that behaves as a microcosm of the real world, at a highly increased rate of speed.
+It is designed to help founders rapidly address issues impacting their businesses — and help them to better understand how to deal with personalities and adversity in the real world.

+> Accelerators are not designed to protect founders from the elements of the startup world.
+They are designed to expose founders to those elements, time and time again in rapid succession.

+To quote Techstars, accelerators, by their very nature, are designed to help companies "do more, faster."
+They are designed to make founders uncomfortable.
+And to push founder to do and achieve more — or fail — more rapidly than they would be capable of on their own.

 ## Mentor
 ## Advisor
 ## Investor